wakesurfer/iotmeetup/instructions/testiotclient.md

 ## Test the client ##

 1. To test the client we need to again build it with **build_iotclient.sh**.
-But remember to first update the code on the client by doing a git pull.
+But remember to first update the code on the client by doing a git pull/use FileZilla.
 ```
 git pull
 sh build_iotclient.sh